qtc-de/container-arsenal/car/resources/containers/mysql/README.md

 *  ``mysql_user``: Username of the low privileged account (default, by default).
 *  ``mysql_database``: *MySQL* database name (default, by default).

-In contrast to the [neo4j](../neo4j) container, *mysql* passwords will not change when the container is started with a pre-existent *mysql* database.
+In contrast to the [neo4j](../neo4j) container, *MySQL* passwords will not change when the container is started with a pre-existent *MySQL* database.
 If you want to start from a clean instance, you should run ``car clean mysql`` first.
 You can also specify container options by using environment variables.
 The command ``car env mysql`` explains their corresponding usage: